TheOdinProject/curriculum/web_development_101/installations/setting_up_git.md

 #### Step 2.5 Testing your key

-Follow the directions [this article from GitHub](https://help.github.com/en/articles/testing-your-ssh-connection) to verify your SSH connection.
+Follow the directions in [this article from GitHub](https://help.github.com/en/articles/testing-your-ssh-connection) to verify your SSH connection.
 If the output doesn't correctly match up, then try going through these steps again or come to [the Discord chat](https://discord.gg/hvqVr6d) to ask for help.